2015 MINI Cooper Roadster

-The 2013 Mini Cooper Roadster comes with a 1.6-liter four-cylinder engine that generates 121 horsepower at 6,000 rpm and 114 pound-feet of torque at 4,250 rpm.
-The S Roadster adds a turbocharger and direct injection, which boost the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
-Both base and S models come with a six-speed manual transmission or an optional six-speed automatic.
-According to the EPA, the base Roadster gets 27/35 mpg city/highway with either transmission, which is considerably better than sports cars like the Mazda Miata and Ford Mustang convertible.
+The 2015 Mini Cooper Roadster comes standard with a 1.6-liter four-cylinder engine that generates 121 horsepower and 118 pound-feet of torque.
+The Cooper S model has a turbocharged 1.6-liter four-cylinder that makes 181 horsepower and 177 pound-feet of torque.
+Both base and Cooper S models come standard with a six-speed manual transmission, and a six-speed automatic is optional.
+According to the EPA, the base 2015 Roadster gets 27/34 mpg city/highway, which is excellent for a sports car, and the Cooper S gets a very similar 26/35 mpg.

-The top-of-the-line John Cooper Works Roadster also gets a turbocharged, direct-injected 1.6-liter four-cylinder engine, but it generates more power.
-The JCW Roadster puts out 208 horsepower at 6,000 rpm and 192 pound-feet of torque from 1,850 to 5,600 rpm.
-Mini says that the JCW Roadster has a top speed of 147 mph.
-A six-speed manual is the only transmission offered on the JCW Roadster.
+The top-of-the-line John Cooper Works Roadster gets a turbocharged 1.6-liter four-cylinder engine that puts out 208 horsepower and 192 pound-feet of torque.
+Mini says that the JCW Roadster has a top speed of 147 mph and accelerates from 0 to 60 mph in 6.3 seconds.

 - "Pulling out into heavy traffic, you might find yourself fighting some front wheelspin and even torque steer if you need to get aggressive.
-But we wouldn't trade the oomph for more polish." -- Popular Mechanics (2012 S Roadster)
+But we wouldn't trade the oomph for more polish." -- Popular Mechanics (2012 Cooper S)

 Handling and Braking

-- Find low financing rates for the MINI Cooper Roadster
+- View the best prices for the 2015 MINI Cooper Roadster

-- See what others paid for the 2013 Mini Cooper Roadster
+- See what others paid for the 2015 MINI Cooper Roadster

 - See Affordable Sports Cars rankings